rudyvdbrink/Temporal_expectation_CPP/README.md

 # Temporal expectation CPP
-Data and code for van den Brink et al (2019)
+Data and code for van den Brink, Murphy, Desender, de Ru & Niewenhuis (2019) Temporal expectation hastens decision onset but does not affect evidence quality.
+The Journal of Neuroscience.

 This package includes the following:
 - The behavioral task (programmed in matlab)